Thomas Saunders Gholson

-Thomas Saunders Gholson (December 9, 1808 – December 12, 1868) was a Virginia lawyer, judge and Confederate politician.
+Thomas Saunders Gholson (9 December 1808 – 12 December 1868) was a Virginia lawyer, judge and Confederate politician.

 Early and family life

-He was born in Gholsonville, Brunswick County, Virginia to Major William Gholson (1775–1831) and his wife Mary Saunders (1776–1842), and was the younger brother of James H. Gholson (1798–1848).
-Their uncle Thomas Gholson, Jr. (1780–1816) had served in the Virginia General Assembly and as U.S. Congressman, before dying in Brunswick County, Virginia of the lingering effects of a wound received during the defense of Washington D.C. during the War of 1812.
-He graduated from the University of Virginia in 1827.
+He was born on 9 December 1808, in Gholsonville, Virginia, to Major William Gholson and Mary Saunders, and was the younger brother of James Gholson.
+Their uncle was Thomas Gholson Jr. He graduated from the University of Virginia in 1827.

-On May 14, 1829 Thomas Gholson married his cousin, the congressman's daughter Cary Ann Gholson (1808–1896), and they had two daughters and a son.
-Rev. John Yates Gholson (1830–1886) married in New Orleans and later moved to Alabama, and Georgiana F. Gholson Walker (1833–1904) married and moved to New York City.
+On May 14, 1829, Thomas Gholson married his cousin, the congressman's daughter Cary Ann Gholson, and they had two daughters and a son.